floraxinru/recipes-datasets/README.md

 # recipes-datasets
 ### Links to datasets on recipes and foods for recipe_recsys project

-* Kaggle - Using ingredients to categorize cuisine, in JSON
+* Kaggle - Using ingredients to categorize cuisine, in JSON (from What's Cooking competition)

 https://www.kaggle.com/kaggle/recipe-ingredients-dataset/home *

 Good dataset to start with (from Kaggle playground competition)

-(June 27: no recipe name! just id number and list of ingredients - still continue working with it because it is the smallest and cleanest recipe dataset we found so far)
+(June 27: **problem** - no recipe name! just id number and list of ingredients - still continue working with it because it is the smallest and cleanest recipe dataset we found so far)

 Related projects: